-- Unless otherwise stated, references to the management module apply only to the IBM Flex System Advanced Management Module, which is the only type of management module that supports the switch. - · Throughout this document, the user name is also known as the login name or user ID for logging on to interfaces or programs. - The screens that are described or referenced in this document might differ slightly from the screens that are displayed by your system.
+- Unless otherwise stated, references to the management module apply only to the IBM Flex System Advanced Management Module, which is the only type of management module that supports the switch. - Throughout this document, the management-module Web-based user interface is also known as the IBM Flex System management-module Web interface. - Throughout this document, the user name is also known as the login name or user ID for logging on to interfaces or programs. - The screens that are described or referenced in this document might differ slightly from the screens that are displayed by your system.
 Screen content varies according to the type of IBM Flex System chassis and the firmware versions and options that are installed.